-It’s not possible to know if a treatment will be curative, whether mine or another’s, but in many cases my approach enables me to exercise more and better control of the problem, and thus a better chance of resolving it completely.
+It’s not possible to know if a treatment will be curative, whether mine or another’s.
+Still, in many cases, my approach enables me to exercise more and better control of the problem and, thus, a better chance of resolving it completely.

-In some cases surgery is the right path to take, but it must always be the last choice, not the first.
-Spinal surgery, for example, involves a number of unforeseen and uncontrollable aspects that do not apply to other types of surgery, which sometimes makes it difficult to achieve a cure.
+In some cases, surgery is the right path to take, but it must always be the last choice, not the first.
+For example, spinal surgery involves many unforeseen and uncontrollable aspects that do not apply to other types of surgery, sometimes making it difficult to achieve a cure.
 Therefore, fully explore all other, more conservative options before undergoing surgery.
-The good news is that the patients I refer to surgery typically have a better-than-average outcome as a result of the care I take to ensure that surgery is actually warranted.
+The good news is that the patients I typically refer to surgery have a better-than-average outcome as a result of the care I take to ensure that surgery is actually warranted.

 I’ll strive to get you stable and functional as quickly as possible, but how quickly depends on a number of factors, beginning with the severity of the problem and how long you’ve been dealing with it.
 Other factors include your general health, occupation and work environment, and personal habits.